Diocese of Coutances

 The Bishop of Coutances exercised ecclesiastical jurisdiction over the Channel Islands, mostly in Alderney where the Bishop also held partial authority over the Leader of Alderney, until the Reformation, despite the secular division of Normandy in 1204.
 The final rupture occurred definitively in 1569 when Queen Elizabeth I demanded that the Bishops hand the island over to the Bishop of Winchester.

+In 2021, in the Diocese of Coutances there was one priest for every 3,523 Catholics.

 History of the Diocese of Coutances

 In 1757 the city of Coutances had a population of about 12,000 Catholics.
 The Cathedral was dedicated to the Virgin Mary.
 Its Chapter was composed of eight dignities (the Cantor, four Archdeacons, the Scholasticus, the Treasurer, and the Penitentiary) and twenty-five Canons.
 There were also six Choral Vicars, forty-two chaplains, fourteen choristers and six boy singers, and a body of musicians.
 The Cantor has existed from the 11th century.
 The four archdeacons were: Coutances, Baptois, Val-de-Vire and Cotentin.
 In the city were two parishes (Saint-Pierre and Saint-Nicolas), two houses of male religious, and two monasteries of monks.
 The entire diocese had some 500 parishes.

 The diocese contained seven houses of Benedictine monks: Saint-Sever, Lessay, Saint-Sauveur le Vicomte, Montebourg, Hambie, Notre-Dame de Protection (Valognes, 1626, women), and Notre-Dame des Anges (Coutances, 1633, women).
 There was a house of Premonstratensians at Blanchelande; and two houses of Augustinians, at Saint-Lô and Notre-Dame de Voeu at Cherbourg.
 All were abolished by will of the Constituent Assembly in 1790, and their properties confiscated and sold.
 Monastic vows were dissolved and forbidden.
 On 12 April 1791 the priests of the seminary were expelled for refusing to take the Oath to the Constitution.
 On 15 January 1793 the turn came of the houses of women to be closed and confiscated, and their inhabitants forcibly ejected.